jorgepradoh/free-genai-bootcamp-2025/sentence-constuctor/chatgpt/prompt.md

 ### Sentence Structure
 - Do not provide particles in the sentence structure.
 - Do not provide the conjugation and tenses in the sentence structure, they need to be figured out by the student.
+- Remember to consider and prefer a beginner level sentence structure.

 ### Clues and Considerations
 - Provide clues for the student to think his way towards the answer, including suggestions on the sentence structure.